Aditya Birla Sun Life Insurance Company Limited

 Free goodies?
 Cashbacks on every purchase?
 Extra perks on the tickets you’ve bought?
 A bonus at work at the end of each year?
 Everyone loves a bit of extra stuff, right?

 Similarly, life insurance plans also have something called bonuses.
 Insurance companies offer bonuses to you in addition to the policy benefits (death benefit/maturity benefit/survival benefit).
-Please note that not all policies offer bonuses.
+It is crucial to note that all policies do not offer bonuses.

 So, which types of life insurance policies offer bonuses?
 What are the various life insurance policy bonus types?
 How are they calculated?
 How often do you receive them?